Engineers Edge

-Concrete Floor Slabs Design Requirements and Equations
+Concrete Floor Slabs Design Requirements, Equations and Calculator

-Civil Engineering Design Knowledge | Product and Services Directory
+Civil Engineering Design Knowledge

 Floor slabs on grade should be analyzed for adequate structural live loads.
 Since floor slabs maybe designed for moving and extreme live loads, the design should be checked for stationary live loading conditions as well.
 The following equation may be used to find allowable loads.